-The maximum allowable production rates are identified in the facility permit applications and the LRAPA-issued permits.
-The rock crusher has a production capacity of 3,600 tons per day (potential $PM{2.5}$ emissions of 4 lb/day) and 300,000 tons per year (potential $PM{2.5}$ emissions of 360 lb/year).
-The ready-mix concrete plant has a production capacity of 480 cubic yards per day (potential $PM{2.5}$ emissions of 14 lb/day) and 30,000 cubic yards per year (potential $PM{2.5}$ emissions of 90 lb/year).
+The initial 2015 attainment year emissions for these two facilities were conservatively based on the maximum allowable production rates identified in the facility permit applications and the LRAPA-issued permits.
+The typical season day emissions were based on the annual maximum production capacity and the worst-day emissions were based on the daily maximum production capacity.
+The rock crusher has a production capacity of 3,600 tons per day (potential PM{10} emissions of 72 lb/day) and 300,000 tons per year (potential PM{10} emissions of 6,000 lb/year).
+The ready-mix concrete plant has a production capacity of 480 cubic yards per day (potential PM{10} emissions of 10 lb/day) and 30,000 cubic yards per year (potential PM{10} emissions of 600 lb/year); the ready-mix concrete plan air discharge permit was terminated on January 24, 2014, so it did not operate in 2015 or future years.